Mortalitas/Temple-Macros/README.md

 **Setting Up**

 Make sure you extracted everything included in the zip file into a new folder.

-Before running, make sure you adjust all of the coordinates in the config.ini file with a text editor using the relative coordinates provided by AU3_Spy.exe (included in the zip) while Mortal Online 2 is the active window.
+Before running, make sure you adjust all of the coordinates in the config.ini file with a text editor using the relative coordinates provided by **AU3_Spy.exe** (included in release zips or **AutoHotkey** installations) while Mortal Online 2 is the active window.
 The names of these variables are very straightforward.

 **Universal Controls**